 Then one day, I was scrolling through my Instagram feed and I saw this…

 So that’s what I did.
 Despite having had 4 other patterns drafted, I decided to start fresh.
 I signed up to be featured on Pattern Revolution to keep me accountable, and I designed the Holiday Cutout Dress & Top.
 I made my own illustrations, created the instructions, and finalized everything so it would be ready for testers.
-I was so scared when I put out that testing call that no one would apply.
+Fear kicked in when I put out that testing call that no one would apply.
 After I posted the call, I had 8 people signed up within the first 15 minutes.
 I ended up with 60 people total by the end of the day.
 I was shocked.
 People actually wanted to work with me despite the fact that I was a brand new designer.
 Maybe this is surprising to you, but I had no real faith in myself.
 And the whole time, I kept seeing these messages being posted by friends…

 I was definitely outside of my comfort zone.
 Truth be told, I scheduled the test way too early.
 Once again I was doubting myself.
 I could just see all the testers completely hating me because I had wasted their time because nothing was fitting right, so I wanted to give myself plenty of time to redraft if needed.
 When I sent out the email to have people join the test, my stomach was in knots.
 I could have thrown up I was so nervous.
 But I had decided that this was my year.
 I wasn’t going to let fear hold me back anymore.
 And I did it.

 My testers were raving about my pattern.
 Once again, I was stunned.
 They liked my work.
 And every size fit exactly as I had planned.
 I had one minor adjustment to do to the neckline for the smaller sizes, but overall, there were very few edits.
 I just couldn’t believe that things were going so well.
 So I pushed forward.
 I designed and tested the Bow Tie Leggings & Shorts pattern.
 We had a few hiccups that required a second round of testing, but overall, the finalized pattern as well received.
-I released it a month ago today as my very first pattern.
-I was so proud of myself.
+I released it a month ago today as my very first pattern and I was so proud of myself.

 I called my mom the instant I sold my first copy (Shout out to Alyssa Carrion of Calm & Carrion!
 She was my very first sale.)
 I was giddy.
 I had made $6, and you would have thought that someone had paid me a million.
 That’s how I felt.
 I couldn’t believe that I had let fear hold me back an entire year.
 Only because I didn’t believe in myself, and I was scared of failing.